 Along with raising awareness, this book also reminds those suffering that they are not alone.
 No matter what is plaguing you, there is hope for the future.
 Sam is abused and broken in the beginning of the novel.
 By the end, he is starting to heal and see a light in his future.
 This journey is depicted in a raw gradual way.

 Cautions: Because of the bullying and unkindness that Sam is shown, this book can be a difficult read at parts.
 The beginning is probably the worst.
 Language is scattered throughout the novel as well as a little bit of suggestive content.
-A young woman dates an older man and becomes pregnant.
-Overall, the mature theme of this book make it unsuitable for younger children but appropriate for teenagers and adults.

 An intriguing look at Tourette syndrome, Jerk California is a mixture of wittiness, raw pain, and overshadowed hope.
 Although I struggled to get through the rough beginning, the rest of the book made it worth the saddening start.
 Romance, exploration, and mystery all mix together in this unique and heartfelt novel.
 Thus, I would not only recommend it to those who struggle with or know someone who struggles with Tourette syndrome; I think all people would benefit from this story of understanding oneself and searching for a better future despite disabilities.